nomath4u/radiusnetworks.github.io/message_radius/accounts.md

 ---
-layout: api
+layout: default
 ---

-# Accounts Resource
+## Accounts Resource

 The account resource is listed at the base url.
 This resource contains information about your account as well as links to the pertinent resources you have access to.